Kawanishi H6K: Operational history

 An H6K with a burning wing.

+Starting in early 1938, the H6Ks were deployed by the IJN; it made its combat debut during the Sino-Japanese War.
+Sixteen aircraft were also flown by Japan's national flag carrier, Imperial Japanese Airways, to perform mail and passenger service across the Pacific.

-H6Ks were deployed from 1938 onwards, first seeing service in the Sino-Japanese War and were in widespread use when the Pacific War began in December 1941.
-At the start of the war, four Kōkūtai (naval air groups) operated a total of 66 H6K4s.
-Also, sixteen were used by the Imperial Japanese airline for mail and passenger service to the Pacific.
+By the start of the Pacific War in December 1941, the type was in widespread use, the IJN having assembled four Kōkūtai (naval air groups) that were equipped with a total of 66 H6K4s.
+These flying boats were used to conduct various missions, including long range maritime reconnaissance, transport, and bomber alike.
+The majority of sorties conducted by the H6K were for maritime reconnaissance operations.

-On 12 December 1941, during the Battle of Wake Island, an H6K bombed Wake island, but it was shot down by an F4F Wildcat.
+On numerous occasions, H6Ks were used to bomb land targets across the Dutch East Indies and Papua New Guinea.
+On 12 December 1941, during the Battle of Wake Island, an H6K bombed Wake island, but was subsequently shot down by an Grumman F4F Wildcat.
+The lack of armour and self-sealing fuel tanks contributed to frequent losses when the type was intercepted by Allied fighters; the IJN ultimately opted to discontinue bombing operations of its H6Ks due to the unfavourable odds.
+As the conflict progressed, early-built H6Ks were displaced from the maritime patrol mission as more capable newer models were delivered; the older flying boats were often fitted with benches and used as transports instead.

-On 15 February 1942, a P-40 Warhawk intercepted an H6K, about 190 km west of Darwin, Australia, which had attacked Allied shipping; both the P-40 and H6K were shot down.

-The type had some success over Southeast Asia and the Southwest Pacific.
-H6Ks had excellent endurance, flying up to 24-hour patrols, and were often used for long-range reconnaissance and bombing missions.
-From bases in the Dutch East Indies, they could fly over a large portion of Australia.

-However, the H6K became vulnerable to a newer generation of more heavily armed and faster fighter aircraft.
+On 15 February 1942, a Curtiss P-40 Warhawk intercepted an H6K, about 190 km west of Darwin, Australia, which had attacked Allied shipping; both the P-40 and H6K were shot down.
+The type had some success across both Southeast Asia and the Southwest Pacific.
+The H6Ks were capable of excellent endurance for the era, flying patrols of up to 24 hours, and thus were often used to conduct long-range reconnaissance and bombing missions.
+When flown from bases in the Dutch East Indies, they could fly over a large portion of Australia.
+As the war progressed, the H6K became increasingly vulnerable to a newer generation of fighter aircraft, which were typically more heavily armed and faster flying.
 In front-line service, it was replaced by the Kawanishi H8K.
-It continued in service throughout the war but in areas where the risk of interception was low.
+It continued in service throughout the conflict, but typically restricted to operating in areas where the risk of interception was relatively low.
+As such, the type remained in active service through to the Surrender of Japan.